attilammagyar/js80p/README.txt

 2. Extract the ZIP archive.
 3. Copy the "js80p.dll" file to the folder where you keep your VST 2.4 plugins.
+4. Optionally, if your host application can load ".vstxml" files, it is recommended to copy the "js80p.vstxml" file as well to the folder where you keep your VST 2.4 plugins.

 Note: VST 2.4 plugins are usually put in the "C:\Program Files\VstPlugins" folder.